devtime-share/Spoon-Knife/README.md

 Then you can use those methods if needed :

-Refers to the lang code in URL
+Refers to the current lang code

 	$lang = $this->kitlang->get_lang();

-Refers to the language directory name in application/language
+Refers to the current language directory name in application/language

 	$language = $this->kitlang->get_language();

 ##helpers